Valuing Inventory – 6 Inventory Costing Methods

 - It’s not always the most accurate in reflecting the cost basis of an item.

 - Results in taxable gains when prices are rising and taxable losses when they are falling.

 - Ignores economic realities that may lead to distorted financial statements.

 Inventory is assigned costs as items are prepared for sale.
-This may occur through the purchase of the inventory or production costs, through the purchase of materials, and utilization of labor.
+This may occur through the purchase of the inventory or production costs, the purchase of materials, and the utilization of labor.